Welcome to the UK Education HUB

 • manage MEA or MOCA relationships, trade, or commercial activities.

-The UKUIMP aims to:
+The UKIN aims to:

 • Provide unbiased advice and support to UK universities planning or operating international branch campuses in India.